JulianZabbarov/tree-detection/README.md

 ## How to Run DeepForest on Sauen data

 In the following, I provide an example on how to the code of this repository for tree-crown detections using hand-labelled data from the Sauen forest.
-You find the hand-annotated labels [here](experiments/sauen).
+You find the hand-annotated labels [here](experiments/sauen/labels).

 ### Predictions without fine-tuning

-Run predictions on data ([link](experiments/sauen/edited_annotations_120m_1140px_3510b2)) from Sauen:
+Run predictions on dataset 3510b3 ([link](experiments/sauen/edited_annotations_120m_1140px_3510b2)) from Sauen.
+Note that I made a naming consistent namign error, each reference to 3510b2 in this repository should be 3510b3.
 ```
 python src/prediction/run_tree_detection.py -c experiments/sauen/configs/prediction_on_3510b2.toml
 ```